tristanmcooper/Creating-a-Grading-Script/labReport5.md

 Previously, I was using `cp` to create a new directory called `code-and-tests` to "get the student's code and tester file into the same directory."
 This required me to run two more `cp` commands, one of which I used the `-r` option on.
 This was because I needed the JUnit libraries in the same directory that I was running the tests in.
 Turns out, all I needed to do was copy the path of the students submission to the directory I was currently in, using `cp ..`.
 This way, all the files and libraries I need are in the same spot.
 This also saved me from needing an extra `cd` command, which, if this were a real Autograder, I would imagine would save time in the long run.
 ### - How I reported pass/fail *(Lines 45-50)*
 In my first draft of the script, I was simply redirecting the standard error to a `.txt` file and printing that entire file with `cat`.
 While it wasn't problematic, I thought an Autograder should probably report a more custom summary of the results from running tests than the given compile-time errors and JUnit output.
-I wanted to figure out a way to print a grade based on the score out of 100 that the student got, but I settled on printing just a select line from the JUnit output for the student so they didn't have to deal with reading through the entire JUnit summary.
-I did this by first adding a conditional that checked whether or not there were even any errors when running JUnit or not.
+I wanted to figure out a way to print a grade based on the score out of 100 that the student got, but I settled on printing just a select line from the JUnit output for the student so they didn't have to read through the entire JUnit summary.
+I did this by first adding a conditional that checked whether or not there were even any errors when running JUnit.
 Next, I utilized the `grep` command to search for the line in the JUnit output in my `.txt` file that corresponded to the number of tests passed and run, and printed that with `echo`.

 ### My new/revised Grading Script for this Lab Report: